versionone/openAgile/Evolve/Exodus.md

 7. For .NET projects, refactor unit tests using MSTest
 8. For Java projects, refactor unit tests using latest JUnit
 9. Bring integrations up to latest V1 SDK versions (.NET and Java API clients)
+10. Rename integration executable and config file to match integration name (not ServiceHost.exe)
-10. Ensure that project compiles
+11. Ensure that project compiles
-11. Ensure the existing unit tests pass
+12. Ensure the existing unit tests pass
-12. Create Azure VM with latest tested target system version
+13. Create Azure VM with latest tested target system version
-13. Manual test integration using Azure VM
+14. Manual test integration using Azure VM
-14. Create Jenkins job for CI builds/unit test runs of integration
+15. Create Jenkins job for CI builds/unit test runs of integration
-15. Verify integration documentation
+16. Verify integration documentation
-16. Verify auto-population and accuracy of AppCatalog entries
+17. Verify auto-population and accuracy of AppCatalog entries
-17. Triage related GitHub issues and add to backlog as needed
+18. Triage related GitHub issues and add to backlog as needed
-18. Hold post-mortem to review lessons learned
+19. Hold post-mortem to review lessons learned

-> Note: As we work through each integration, we'll look for problem areas and log GitHub issues.
+> As we work through each integration, we'll look for problem areas and log them as GitHub issues.
+We will not be fixing those issues during the Exodus as our focus is to modernize and ensure that the current code compiles and functions.
+We will address issues during the [Maintain](https://github.com/versionone/openAgile/blob/master/Evolve/Maintain.md) phase.
+>